 East River State Park Will Be Renamed In Honor of Marsha P. Johnson

-Earlier this week, Governor Andrew Cuomo announced plans to rename East River State Park, an 11-acre waterfront park in Williamsburg, in honor of Marsha P. Johnson, who is a transgender activist and woman of color who in recent years, has finally been getting the credit she deserves as a hero.
+Earlier this week, Governor Andrew Cuomo announced plans to rename East River State Park, an 11-acre waterfront park in Williamsburg, in honor of Marsha P. Johnson, who was a transgender activist and woman of color who, in recent years, has finally been recognized by mainstream society as the hero she was.

 Cuomo said in his announcement that his “goal has been to make New York State the leading champion in the nation for the LGBTQ community.
 Let New York be the state that ends discrimination, bias, intolerance, and judgmentalism against members of the LGBTQ community once and for all.”
 He added that this marks the first time in New York state history that a state park will be named after an openly LGBTQ person.

 Marsha P. Johnson was part of the notorious Stonewall Riots that, more than 50 years ago, began what we think of as the modern LGBTQ Rights Movement.
 However, the organized movement that sprung out of Stonewall was largely dominated by white male voices, despite people like Marsha being on the front lines and often suffering the worst in terms of police brutality.
 But Johnson continued to fight for the rights of queer and trans people, both within the LGBTQ community and in the world at large.

 Marsha P. Johnson, who was born and raised in Elizabeth, NJ, came to New York after she graduated from high school in 1963 with only “$15 and a bag of clothes.”
 She became widely known in the Village scene, dubbed the “Mayor of Christopher Street” (she was even photographed by Andy Warhol).

 She performed with Hot Peaches, a drag performance group, and was an activist with AIDS Coalition to Unleash Power (ACT UP).